 Limit time wasted on saccadic movements.
 Saccadic movements that jump longer distances take longer to execute.
 Do not push the visual features into the corners or towards the edges.
 Forcing the viewer to bounce across large distances will decrease the amount of time they are actually seeing the features (and increase the time spent in saccadic movements).

 The role of saccadic movements influence dashboards much more than static data visualizations.
-Typically in a static visualization we will have one, perhaps sometimes two visual features we want draw attention to and the eye movements are contained in a relatively compact space.
-But in a dashboard we may be trying to communicate several independent messages simultaneously with varying degrees of urgency.
-Good dashboard design, as we’ll cover in chapter 10, will want to limit the time spent in a saccadic movement and exploit the eye movement for efficiency in our communications.
+A static visualization will typically have one, perhaps two, visual features we want draw attention to and the eye movements are contained in a relatively compact space.
+A dashboard may be designed to communicate several independent messages simultaneously with varying degrees of urgency.
+Good dashboard design, as we’ll cover in Chapter 10, will want to limit the time spent in a saccadic movement and exploit the eye movement for efficiency in our communications.

 Preattentive Processing